 Clinical cohorts and intervention studies

 To study how different neurodegenerative processes arise and become manifest, specific patient cohorts representing a wide range of diagnostic entities and cohorts of healthy controls and gene mutation carriers are the foundation of many DDRC research programmes.
 These patient cohorts make up an essential basis for most of our clinical studies, with the aim of improving diagnostic evaluation, treatment and care for patients with dementia and neurodegenerative disorders.
 Often, intervention studies require a large number of patients, demanding multicentre collaboration with national and international partners/memory clinics.

 DDRC coordinated two largescale multicentre intervention studies, DAISY and ADEX, with more than 200 AD patients in each, resulting in two cohorts for future studies.
 A formalised platform for future collaboration on dementia research in Danish memory clinics has been established in the ADEX network, a multicentre Danish network comprising eight different memory clinics from across the country.

 Danish national registries

-Access to nationwide health care registries allows for very large population-based studies on health service, risk factors, medication and outcome in neurodegenerative disorders.
+Access to nationwide health care registries allows for very large population-based studies on the health service, risk factors, medication and outcome in neurodegenerative disorders.
 All Danish in and out-patients who have had contact with a Danish hospital are registered in national registries with basic information on clinical diagnoses and procedures.
 In some of the earliest epidemiological studies, our group examined the validity of dementia diagnoses.
-Since then, the unique national registries have been the basis for several studies on the use of medication in patients with dementia and on the quality of diagnostic evaluation in various patient groups.
+Since then, the unique national registries have been the basis for several studies on the quality of health care, pharmacoepidemiology, comorbidity and mortality in dementia.